On October 1 2014 the DVLA made road tax non-transferable, a move that caused some confusion for those buying and selling used cars.

 - V5C/2 - If you've just purchased a vehicle, this is the 12-digit reference number on your new keeper supplement

 Some older cars may have a reference number of fewer than 12 digits.
-In this case, to arrange your road tax renewal you should make contact with the DVLA through this link: https://www.gov.uk/contact-the-dvla
+You can still arrange your road tax renewal with the DVLA through this link: Tax your vehicle - GOV.UK (www.gov.uk)

 You can find a Post Office that accepts vehicle tax payments by entering your postcode on this page: https://www.postoffice.co.uk/identity/vehicle-tax